UNT-CAS/Maptitude/README.md

  I don’t include the install binaries or the PSADT files.
  You’ll have to get those from Caliper or PSADT respectively.

+Obviously, the registration details, computer names, and serial numbers in the `settings.json` are fake.
+The `settings.json` file serves to illustrate how I set mine up for production.